abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 40: February 10, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: So  thought I solved the Symmetric Difference challenge - but nope!
+My solution removed all values that appear more than once, which tecnically isn't a Symmetric Difference.
+Had to take a break and worked on a Code Wars challenge.

+Link to work: n/a

 ### Day 39: February 9, 2018

 Today's Progress: Continued advanced FCC algorithm challenges.